-She printing technique she uses and the fact that her prints are individually finished by hand, means that each final image varies slightly in form and colour and is therefore unique.
+The printing technique Beatrice Forshall uses and the fact that her prints are individually finished by hand, means that each final image varies slightly in form and colour and is therefore unique.

 A percentage of the sales of Beatrice’s prints goes towards frontline conservation projects.